 The decision to come forward with information about fraud is not an easy decision to make.
 It can weigh heavily on a person’s mind, especially if the one perpetrating the illegal act is an employer.
 So many concerns come to mind.
 Will my employer find out and retaliate against me?
 Will someone go to jail?
 Will my coworkers be hurt in the process?

-We help people blow the whistle on fraud against their employers, handling every case with strict confidence and care.
+The Sacramento whistleblower lawsuit lawyers at Eric Ratinoff Law Corp help employees blow the whistle on fraud against their employers, handling every case with strict confidence and care.
 An important thing to know is that the False Claims Act provides several protections to the whistle blower, including provisions stating that an employer is not allowed to retaliate against an employee who reveals information against them.
 Additionally, an employer cannot retaliate against an employee who refuses to partake in any activity that is violating a federal law or regulation.
 If the employer does take retaliatory action in any way, we go after them for compensation of lost wages and benefits and/or (if desired) to reinstate the whistle blower’s position.

 What is a Whistleblower Lawsuit?

 A “whistleblower” is a person who publicly reports illegal activities of a company that is cheating or defrauding the government.
 It is typically an employee, former employee, or member of an organization, especially a private business or government agency; however, anyone with privileged information and evidence can blow the whistle on fraud.